Executing Linux Commands from C++ with popen()

 -rwxr-xr-x 1 VBR09 tpl_sky_pdd_jira_user 44608 Dec 23 18:51 system

-In the next blog, we will expand the functionalities.
-We will include an output parser.
-This will offer a better look at the interesting bits of the output.
+In the next post we will expand the functionalities and include an output parser, which will give us a closer look at the interesting parts of the captured output.

 2 Comments